SarvarKh/ofn-wiki/Dependency-upgrades-manifesto.md

 ## Document all the customizations

-Take the time to time to document all the customizations built on top of Spree that you encounter.
+Take the time to document all the customizations built on top of Spree that you encounter.

 ## Reconsider why things were implemented this way in the first place